James-2879/OuraAppleHealth/README.md

 > [!NOTE]
 > Oura _should_ store temperature data in celsius, not fahrenheit, so 37C should automatically translate to 98.6F if you use non-metric units in Health/Oura.
 Please let me know if this is not the case.

-### Blood Oxygen Saturation <a name="spo2"></a>

-Oura have finally added this to the V2 API; the API docs in general are also getting much better.
-Note that Health may show decimals for the percentage.
-This is expected as Oura automatically rounds data in the app, but exists as the _true_ decimal value within the data on Oura Cloud (which the API pulls from).

-> [!CAUTION]
-> If you previosuly generated a key (personal access token) for use with the V1 API (or earlier versions of the V2 API), you will need to **generate a new token** for the shortcuts to be able to access blood oxygen data.

 ## Contributing <a name="contributing"></a>